Is a PLLC a Corporation in New York? Key Facts Explained

 This will be reflected in all status letters or certificates that are obtained from the Department of State.
 Consequently, the PLLC may be unable to complete certain business transactions.

-If you need help with a New York state PLLC, you can post your legal need on the UpCounsel marketplace.
+If you need help with is a pllc a corporation, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
 Lawyers on UpCounsel come from schools such as Yale Law and Harvard Law and usually have 14 years of legal experience, including work with or behalf of companies like Google, Menlo Ventures, and Airbnb.